charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 As noted up top, the model has superhuman "instincts" about the order of the deck.
 This means it's a bit too good when making choices about drawing cards with [[Explore]] or [[Sheltered Thicket]].
 Luckily, the effect is small. [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] once per fifty-ish hands.
 Some of that benefit is real, while some is due to bias.
 That puts the scale of the bias around 1%, comparable to our other uncertainties.
 We don't have a direct comparison for [[Explore]], but we'd expect the effect to be even smaller.
 The computer's "instincts" only matter when it's making a choice. [[Sheltered Thicket]] always presents a choice between playing it as a land and cycling it, but [[Explore]] only presents a choice when we have the option to cast something else instead.

 After considering statistical and systematic uncertainties, we're unable to distinguish a difference between [[Cinder Glade]] and [[Sheltered Thicket]] in the first few turns of the game.
 This is bad news for the conventional wisdom. [[Cinder Glade]] is overwhelmingly preferred because it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
 It turns out this only happens in a few percent of hands, and that the cycling on [[Sheltered Thicket]] gives a comparable boost.
 And things only get worse for [[Cinder Glade]] as the game goes on.
 Our curve tops out at six, so we don't typically care whether or not our seventh land enters the battlefield tapped.
-Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant as a way to dig for high-impact sideboard cards and finishers.
-Overall, [[Sheltered Thicket]] is better for both Titan Breach and Titan Shift.
+Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant throughout the game.
+That means [[Sheltered Thicket]] is overall better than [[Cinder Glade]] for both Titan Breach and Titan Shift.

+[[Explore]] and [[Farseek]] put up comparable early-game numbers as well, but the late game comparison is a bit trickier.

+If [[Valakut, the Molten Pinnacle:Valakut]] is online, [[Farseek]] guarantees us a trigger. [[Explore]] is *usually* worth a trigger.
+Sometimes it draws [[Scapeshift]] to win on the spot, which is better than a trigger.
+Other times it's worse, perhaps drawing [[Anger of the Gods]] when we're staring down [[Teferi, Hero of Dominaria:Teferi]].

+But once in a while it draws us into
+Sometimes it'll

+But sometimes it draws us into [[Anger of the Gods]] against